-It should also be noted that all the estimates for non-renewable technologies reflect generic cost data from PB (2013) and do not reflect site-specific considerations which may become apparent through detailed cost discovery process for strike-price setting.
+It should also be noted that all the estimates for non-renewable technologies reflect generic cost data from PB (2013) & PB (forthcoming) and do not reflect site-specific considerations which may become apparent through detailed cost discovery process for strike-price setting.
 The estimates at a 10% discount rate also do not reflect financing costs.
-Furthermore, as explained above, these levelised costs should not be seen as a guide to potential strike prices.
+Furthermore, as explained above, these levelised costs are not the sole determinant of strike prices and therefore should not be seen as a guide to potential future strike prices.